ElisDN/outer-link-redirector/README.md

 <?php echo OuterLinker::load()->replace($post->text); ?>
 ~~~

-You can save process content once before saving data to DB.
+You can also process content once before saving data to DB.

 Usage in Yii Framework model
 ------